samschanderl/cheat-sheets/github-commands.md

 `git checkout main` - create a main branch that tracks the changes of the remote main branch

-`git checkout - b BRANCHNAME` - create a new branch and change inside it
+`git checkout - b <BRANCH-NAME>` - create a new branch and change inside it

 `git pull` - pull latest changes from the remote repository